Azure-Samples/apim-genai-gateway-toolkit/README.md

 The easiest way to see the gateway capabilities in action is to deploy the gateway along with the OpenAI API Simualtor (set the `USE_SIMULATOR` option in your `.env` file to `true`).

 Once you have the gateway and simulator deployed, see the `README.md` in the relevant capability folder for instructions on how to test the capability.
 (NOTE: currently not all capabilities have tests implemented)

+## Troubleshooting

+- The rate limiting API's name changed (June 2024), which causes conflicting paths if you deployed prior to the change and want to redeploy.
+The error message received is `Cannot create API 'aoai-api-rate-limiting' with the same Path 'rate-limiting/openai' as API 'aoai-api-rate-limting'  unless it's a part of the same version set`.
+To fix the issue, you'll need to delete the existing `aoai-api-rate-limting` API and redeploy the project, or freshly redeploy from scratch.